Aerodia/Aerodia/README.md

 - 👀 I’m interested in Pc Hardwares,Softwares,Programming Languages
 - 🌱 I’m currently learning Python and C++
 - 💞️ I’m looking to collaborate on Team Projects
-- 📫 How to reach me on Discord @aerodia
+- 📫 How to reach me on Discord @aerodia or
+     LinkedIN
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: i am 24/7 on Laptop